finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 # **createTradeTicket**
 > LusidTradeTicket createTradeTicket(scope, code).lusidTradeTicket(lusidTradeTicket).execute();

-[EXPERIMENTAL] CreateTradeTicket: Create Trade Ticket
+[EARLY ACCESS] CreateTradeTicket: Create Trade Ticket

 Upsert a trade ticket.
 This is broadly equivalent to a singular call to upsert an instrument, then a counterparty and finally  a transaction that makes use of the two.
 It can be viewed as a utility function or part of a workflow more familiar to users  with OTC systems than flow and equity trading ones.